chowdhury/nikolai.in/_posts/2016-03-08-bank-unbundling.md

 ---
 layout: post
-title: "Battle of the Banks: How FinTech is Disrupting the Financial Industry
+title: "Battle of the Banks: How FinTech is Disrupting the Financial Industry"
 published: true
 category: home
 ---